lvulliard/IMGT-HLA-alignments-to-alignments-matrices/README.md

 suffixes.
-v0.4 - Now the alignment matrix can be encoded as nucleotides and not only as differences to the reference.
+v0.4 - Now the alignment matrix can be encoded as nucleotides and not only as differences to the reference. v0.5 - Positions are now corrected to take into account deletions in the reference genome